eddiethedean/sparkforge/docs/hello_world.rst

 Hello World Example
 ===================

-The absolute simplest SparkForge pipeline - just 3 lines of pipeline code!
+The absolute simplest PipelineBuilder pipeline - just 3 lines of pipeline code!
 This demonstrates the Bronze → Silver → Gold flow with minimal complexity.

 What You'll Learn
 -----------------